Bernard Buffet

 Bernard Buffet ([byfɛ]; 10 July 1928 – 4 October 1999) was a French painter, printmaker, and sculptor.

-He produced a varied and extensive body of work.
-His style was exclusively figurative.
-The artist enjoyed worldwide popularity early in his career but was shunned by art pundits later on.
+An extremely prolific artist, he produced a varied and extensive body of work.
+His style was exclusively figurative and is often classified as Expressionist or "miserabilist".

-Today, there is a renewed interest in Bernard Buffet's oeuvre.
-His works can be seen in the collections of the world's leading museums, including the Musée d'Art Moderne de Paris, the Tate, and the Museum of Modern Art.

-Biography
+Buffet enjoyed worldwide popularity in the 1950s and was often compared to Pablo Picasso for his fame and talent.
+By the end of the 1950s, however, the public and art community turned strongly against him due to changing artistic tastes, Buffet's lavish lifestyle, and his extremely prolific output.
+The 21st century saw a renewed interest in his oeuvre.

+Early life

-Bernard Buffet was born in 1928.
-He hailed from a middle-class family with roots in Northern and Western France.
-His spent his childhood in Paris.
-His mother often took him to the Louvre Museum, where he got familiar with the works of Realist painters, such as Gustave Courbet.
+Bernard Buffet was born in 1928 in Paris, where he spent his childhood.
+He was from a middle-class family with roots in Northern and Western France.
+His mother often took him to the Louvre Museum, where he became familiar with the works of Realist painters, such as Gustave Courbet.
 This is likely to have influenced his style.
 In 1955, he painted a work that paid tribute to Courbet's Le Sommeil.

 Bernard Buffet was a student at the Lycée Carnot during the Nazi occupation of Paris.
 He travelled to drawings courses in the evenings despite the curfew imposed by the Nazi authorities.
 He then studied art at the École Nationale Supérieure des Beaux-Arts (National School of the Fine Arts) and worked in the studio of the painter Eugène Narbonne.
 Among his classmates were Maurice Boitel and Louis Vuillermoz.
 He met the French painter Marie-Thérèse Auffray and was influenced by her work.

 Buffet's mother, Blanche, died from breast cancer in 1945.
-Seventeen-year-old Buffet was devastated.
-Losing his mother at an early age remained a source of melancholy throughout his life.
+Seventeen-year-old Buffet was devastated, and losing his mother at an early age remained a source of melancholy throughout his life.